 Ali holds a B.Sc. in Food Production and the Environment from McGill University and a M.Sc. in Agroecology from the Norwegian University of Life Sciences.
 Prior to working with EFAO, Ali spent a number of years working on farms and helped to start and run a CSA farm business.
 She also spent 6 years working at FarmStart, where she developed training opportunities and resources for new farmers across Ontario.
 Ali became ED in 2015, and loves supporting ecological farmers – the growers, innovators and community builders who are doing such valuable work!

-Sarah leads the Farmer-Led Research Program and Small Grains Program and supports soil health components of EFAO’s training programs, including the Soil Health Benchmark Study.
+Sarah (née Hargreaves) leads the Farmer-Led Research Program and Small Grains Program and supports soil health components of EFAO’s education programs.

 Sarah holds a Ph.D. in Soil Microbial Ecology from Iowa State University with experience designing and teaching undergraduate courses, graduate seminars and outreach programming.
-Raised in Toronto, Sarah spent 3 years studying nutrient cycling in the sub-Arctic, where she found her love of soil microbes as the ultimate recyclers and relationship builders; followed by 10 years in Iowa, where she found her passion for agroecology and local food.
+Raised in Toronto, Sarah spent 3 years studying nutrient cycling in the sub-Arctic, where she found her love of soil microbes as the ultimate recyclers and relationship builders; followed by 10 years in Iowa, where applied her passion for soil microbes to agroecosystems.
 Through her involvement with Practical Farmers of Iowa, she also saw the power of farmer-to-farmer networks and farmer-led research.
-In 2015, Sarah moved back to Ontario to combine her passions and launched EFAO’s Farmer-Led Research Program, where she continues to support the curiosity and innovative spirit of ecological farmers in Ontario.
-When she’s not geeking out on research, you can find Sarah tending the land with her partner and daughter at Three Ridges Ecological Farm, with her partner and their young daughter.
-Throughout her life, Sarah works to reconcile her identity as Red River Métis and rekindle the sacred fire of her Anishinaabe roots.
+In 2016, Sarah launched EFAO’s Farmer-Led Research Program, where she continues to support the curiosity and innovative spirit of ecological farmers in Ontario.
+When she’s not geeking out on research, you can find Sarah tending the land with her partner and daughter at Three Ridges Ecological Farm, and rekindling the sacred fire of her Michif (Red River Métis) roots.

 Martina maintains the daily behind-the-scenes operations that keep EFAO running smoothly, manages the member database, and publishes EFAO’s e-newsletters, as well as being a support to other members of the team in their roles.